 Description

-The tall stone memorial stands in the churchyard to the north-west of the Church of St John the Baptist (listed Grade I) and in close proximity to a number of churchyard monuments listed at Grade II.
-It comprises a wheel-head cross set on a large rough-hewn plinth, on a square base.
-A sword is carved in relief on the north-west (front) face of the cross.
+The Pewsey War Memorial Cross is a tall stone memorial located in the churchyard to the north-west of the Church of St John the Baptist, which is listed as Grade I. It is also near several other Grade II listed churchyard monuments.
+The memorial features a wheel-head cross mounted on a large rough-hewn plinth, which sits on a square base.
+A sword is carved in relief on the front face of the cross.

-A further recessed panel has been added to the south-east (rear) face of the plinth, to commemorate those who lost their lives in the Second World War.
-The incised inscription reads 1939-45/ (23 NAMES).
+Additionally, a further recessed panel has been added to the rear face of the plinth to honor those who lost their lives in the Second World War, with the inscription reading: "1939-45 (23 NAMES)."

-A small rectangular stone tablet at the foot of the plinth on the south-east side commemorates one member of the parish who died serving in Northern Ireland.
+At the foot of the plinth on the south-east side, a small rectangular stone tablet commemorates one member of the parish who died while serving in Northern Ireland.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.